 Why bin night gets confusing

-City of Onkaparinga runs a FOGO (food and garden organics) service, which means food scraps go in the green or lime-green bin alongside garden waste, not the red bin.
+City of Onkaparinga runs a FOGO (food and garden organics) service, which means food scraps go in the green or lime-green bin alongside garden waste, not the red general waste bin.
 Many residents don't realise this when they first move in, especially if they've come from a council that still uses a fortnightly green-only garden bin.

 Public holidays can shift the entire schedule by a day, and some councils push the rotation forward while others skip a week entirely.
 If you've just moved to City of Onkaparinga, your neighbours may be on a completely different rotation to you, even on the same street.